NCAA College Prep Resources

 - Research College Choices and Make Informed Decision

 The information contained here is intended to provide general guidelines.
-For specific eligibility rules, regulations and admissions standards please refer to the resources offered within this section, or contact any of the compliance or admissions office via the links provided by clicking in in the upper right corner of this page.
+For specific eligibility rules, regulations and admissions standards please refer to the resources offered within this section, or contact any of the compliance or admissions offices through the college of your choice.

 This information comes from Web sites and publications directed toward the college-bound student-athlete, as well as first-hand accounts from various compliance directors at Michigan universities and colleges.
 The links in the left-hand column provide a wealth of information regarding NCAA institutions as well as NAIA schools and junior colleges/community colleges.
 Which school and what level is right for you depends on your abilities and interests.